 Running through the core of our curriculum are our Christian Foundations and Learning Values.
 These are:

-Christian Foundations – Compassion, Forgiveness, Friendship, Justice and Trust
+Christian Foundations – Compassion, Courage and Justice

 Learning Values – Positive, Resourceful, Innovative, Determined and Engaged